andreadipersio/efr/README.md

 **event.Subscriber**
 Please refer to the golang docs.

-## Handling external connections
 ### listener
 Listen for TCP connection from an Event Source.
 Once a connection is made it start reading CRLF terminated strings from the event source and forward them to the **event-dispatcher**.

-Before dispatching events go through a **resequencer** which reorder events based on their sequence ID.
+Before dispatching, events go through a **resequencer** which reorder them based on their sequence ID.

 Two type of resequencer are supported:
 (`resequencerType` parameter)

-- 'batch' sequencer: each event is appended in a buffer, once buffer length reach **resequencerCapacity** event are ordered and then sent through the event channel.
+- 'batch' resequencer: each event is appended in a buffer, once buffer length reach **resequencerCapacity** event are ordered and then sent through the event channel.
 The bigger the capacity, the more memory is consumed and client can timeout waiting for data.

-- 'stream' sequencer: Everytime an event is received, it order the buffer and verify that every element in the buffer has a progressive sequence number.
+- 'stream' resequencer: Everytime an event is received, it order the buffer and verify that every element in the buffer has a progressive sequence number.
 CPU intensive, client can timeout waiting for data if event source randomness is high.